-The school has an Open Door Policy where parents are encouraged to come in to school (or call) to discuss any concerns they have with the Class Teacher, Principal Teacher or Headteacher.
+The school has an Open Door Policy where parents are encouraged to contact the school to discuss any concerns they have with the Class Teacher, Principal Teacher or Head Teacher.
 Records of meetings are kept and reviewed to ensure all matters are dealt with fully.